JanKaul/frostbow/README.md

 # Frostbow

-Frostbow is an [Apache Datafusion](https://github.com/apache/datafusion) distribution with support for Apache Iceberg.
-It is a fast, in-process, analytical query engine tailored to work with Iceberg.
-It supports reading and writing Iceberg tables and comes with all the capabilities of Datafusion.
+Frostbow is an [Apache Datafusion](https://github.com/apache/datafusion) distribution with integration for Apache Iceberg.
+It offers a high-performance, in-process analytical query engine optimized for Iceberg tables.
+Frostbow combines the robust capabilities of Datafusion with native support for reading and writing Iceberg tables.

 ## Usage